kiwi-812/Excel_Projects/README.md

 # Excel-Projects
-Every project has a unique style to analyze depending on data.
+Each project has a unique style to analyze depending on data.
 <h1>There are some steps I use it in General: </h1>
 <ul>
  <li> First, I like to take a copy of the raw data as a backup.